parmentelat/nbhosting/images/README.md

-# docker images
+# container images

-This document describes how to manage the docker image built for each course.
+This document describes how to manage the image built for each course.

 # the `docker-stacks` images